HarryS2496/Kings-Fist-Webnovel/chapters/chapter6.md

 Now that he had an idea of the manual’s logos, understanding the source of where it came from was a secondary priority.

 *If this were a painting, it would be easy to spot even a slight smudge from one replicating candlelight against clothing and skin.
-But I already know there’s no smudges like that here.
-The foreword mentioned nothing on magic theory, so pinning this on even a spell I don’t know is out of the question.
+But I already know there’s no smudges.
+The foreword mentioned nothing on magic theory, so pinning this on a spell I don’t know is out of the question.
 On top of that, this piece doesn’t have the yellowish glow of candles.
 No, it’s…pure white?*

 He scratched his forehead, perplexed by the outer details of a moment between the mysterious couple.